nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

      * "Linux" is a registered trademark of Linus Torvalds.
      * "Microsoft" and "Windows" are registered trademarks of Microsoft Corp.
      * "Apple" and "macOS" are registered trademarks of Apple Inc.
-     * "Facebook" and "Instagram" are registered trademarks of Meta Platforms, Inc.
+     * "Facebook", "Instagram", and "Threads" are registered trademarks of Meta Platforms, Inc.
      * "Mastodon" is a registered trademark of Mastodon gGmbH.
      * "Reddit" is a registered trademark of Reddit, Inc.
      * "Tumblr" is a registered trademark of Tumblr, Inc.